Hailey Bieber Recalls Feeling “So Upset” By Viral TikTok That Claimed She’s “Rude” - E! Online

 Hailey Bieber took some time to reflect after a video calling out her alleged poor behavior went viral on TikTok last summer.

-Speaking to Dr. Jessica Clemons on her own YouTube channel, the model explained she was upset when former restaurant Julia Carolan accused Hailey of being rude while she was a patron at her workplace.
+Speaking to Dr. Jessica Clemons on her own YouTube channel, the model explained she was upset when former restaurant hostess Julia Carolan accused Hailey of being rude while she was a patron at her workplace.

 "This is gonna be controversial," Julia said in the video, which received over 13 million views.
 "I've met her a handful of times and every time she was not nice.
 I really wanna like her but I have to give her like a 3.5 out of 10.
 Sorry!"